Please click on a category to view the definition.

 Student Commercial

-Cannot have aired.
-Must have been produced in conjunction with a school course at an accredited university (not a continuing education style course), for an actual product or cause.
+A commercial that must have been produced in conjunction with a school course at an accredited university (not a continuing education style course) for an actual product or cause.
+NOTE - This commercial cannot have aired and must be entirely student created.

 -